-Mark White has worked as a performing jazz guitarist in diverse professional capacities with: George Russell's Living Time Orchestra, Gil Evans, John McNeil, Paul Broadnax, Herb Pomeroy, Larry Monroe, Victor Mendoza, Ken Peplowski, the Ken Hadley Big Band, John Allmark Jazz Orchestra, the Boston Pops, the Bebop Guitars, Boston Musica Viva, and Last Trip.
-He has performed with dozens of major touring theatre shows in the New England area, done extensive studio/production work for widely diverse recorded projects, and participated in over 50 road trip/clinics/performances for the Berklee College of Music, since the early 1990's.
-Recordings for Blue Note, King, MMC records, Heineken Jazz Festival, and Grescotmar Ltd. productions.
+Mark White is an internationally recognized guitarist, educator and session man.
+White has worked as a performing jazz guitarist in the U.S. in such deeply diverse musical settings as: George Russell's Living Time Orchestra, Gil Evans, John McNeil, Paul Broadnax, Herb Pomeroy, Larry Monroe, Victor Mendoza, Ken Peplowski, the Ken Hadley Big Band, John Allmark Jazz Orchestra, the Boston Pops, the Bebop Guitars, Boston Musica Viva, and Last Trip.
+In addition to White’s performances, he has extensive studio and production credits to his name including recordings for Blue Note, King, MMC records, Heineken Jazz Festival, and Grescotmar Ltd. productions.

 White has been a featured jazz artist at countless concert venues and festivals throughout the U.S. and Canada including featured performances at Lincoln Center.
 Some highlights of more than fifteen international jazz performances are the Umbria Jazz Festival, Settembre Musicale, Tokyo Music Joy, Mare de Augusto, and the Heineken Jazz Festival in Puerto Rico.
 White has also participated in over fifty performances and master clinics for the prestigious Berklee College of Music where he is currently a Senior Professor of Guitar.